Scott Peters (politician): Political positions

-Peters is a relatively conservative Democrat.
+Peters is a moderate Democrat.
 He is vice-chair of the centrist New Democrat Coalition.
 A 2016 analysis found that Peters was among the House members "most likely to vote against his fellow party members."
 He was quoted saying "I’m proud of my independent record."
 Peters endorsed Michael Bloomberg's 2020 presidential campaign, saying that "we need an alternative to Sen. Sanders and Sen. Warren...
 I disagree with them more on policy."

 Abortion

 Peters is pro-choice.
-He has a 100% rating from NARAL Pro-Choice America and an F rating from the Susan B. Anthony List for his abortion-related voting record.
+He has a 100% rating from NARAL Pro-Choice America and an F grade from the Susan B. Anthony List, an anti-abortion organization, for his abortion-related voting record.
 He opposed the overturning of Roe v.
 Wade.